 Few brands in the laptop world are as renowned and popular as HP.
 From budget-friendly laptops to high-end premium experiences, the company offers some of the best laptops you can buy.
-If you’re looking to upgrade your current personal or work computer, or you want to gift someone as we’re about to enter the holiday season, going with HP is definitely a smart move.
+If you’re looking to upgrade your current personal or work computer, or you want to gift someone else, going with HP is definitely a smart move.
 But there are plenty of options to choose from in the company’s lineup.
 To help you choose, we’ve rounded up the best HP laptops you can buy today.

 We’ve selected a few categories you can choose from when buying a new laptop, but we also have a best overall pick that should make just about anyone happy.
 One additional note is that many of these laptops are now shipping with Windows 11, and those that aren’t will support the upgrade, so you don’t have to worry about that.

 Navigate this article:

 - Best business laptop: HP Elite Dragonfly G3

 - Best 15/16 -inch laptop: HP Spectre x360 16